JaredTrOr/bank-system-java-console/README.md

-# BANK ACCOUNT MANAGEMENT SYSTEM
+# Bank Account Management System
 The system is going to consist of two main parts, the administrator and the user.
 The administrator as the manager of the company will have the control of the budget, you can deposit or withdraw the money from the bank account, also you can register